 - Start Apache: Once the installation is complete, you can start Apache by typing:

 sudo brew services start httpd

-You have successfully installed Apache web server via Homebrew, and configured it to auto-start with a privileged account.
+You have successfully installed the Apache webserver via Homebrew, and configured it to auto-start with a privileged account.

-The Homebrew’s version of httpd uses port 8080.
-You have to manually change the listen port from the default of 8080 to standard port 80.
+- Set Apache Port: The Homebrew’s version of httpd uses port 8080.
+You have to manually change the listen port from the default of 8080 to the standard port 80.

 Find the line withListen 8080 and change it toListen 80

-Now, configure the document root for Apache.
+- Change Document Root: Now, configure the document root for Apache.
 The default document root is set to “/usr/local/var/www”.
 You can keep the document root unchanged and put your website files to this document root.
-But I assume you want to change the document root to set to your home directory.
+But I assume you want to change the document root to set it to your home directory.

 Change this to point to your user directory where your_user is the name of your user account: